 Install the SSH/PGP Agent app on your Ledger device to sign encrypted messages through GNU Privacy Guard (GnuPG).
 This app is for developers that are proficient in using OpenPGP.
-It becomes available in the Manager if Developer mode is activated in Settings > General.
+It becomes available in My Ledger if Developer mode is activated in Settings > General.

 The private keys used are not generated by the recovery phrase set up on the Ledger device.
 Carefully back them up by yourself.
 An experimental add-on can generate the PGP keys from the recovery phrase, although it is not fully tested.